webex/components/CONTRIBUTING.md

 If you would like to contribute to this repository by adding features, enhancements or bug fixes, you must follow our process:

   1. [Create an issue](https://github.com/webex/components/issues) to propose your solution _before_ you get coding
-  2. Let core members know about your proposal by posting a message in the [contributor's Webex Teams space](https://eurl.io/#Bk9WGfRcB)
+  2. Let core members know about your proposal by posting a message in the [contributor's Webex space](https://eurl.io/#Bk9WGfRcB)
   3. A core member will review your proposal and if necessary may suggest to have a meeting to better understand your approach
   4. If your proposal is approved you should start coding at this point
   5. We recommend opening a draft PR to receive feedback before finalizing your solution
       - When opening a draft PR, specify with PR comments where in the code you would like to get feedback
   6. Before opening a PR ensure **all** [PR guidelines](#pull-request-guidelines) are followed
-  7. Let core members know about your PR by posting a message in the [contributor's Webex Teams space](https://eurl.io/#Bk9WGfRcB)
+  7. Let core members know about your PR by posting a message in the [contributor's Webex space](https://eurl.io/#Bk9WGfRcB)
   8. Core members will review the pull request and provide feedback when necessary
       - If a PR is too large, you may be asked to break it down into multiple smaller-scoped PRs
   9. Once the PR is approved by a core member, it will be merged